Google Search Appliance software version 6.2

 method adds a message to the configuration form for the administrator

 to correct the form information.
-The getConfigData
+The getConfigData,

-, and getMessage
+getFormSnippet, and getMessage methods

-as indicated by the red
+only work with validateConfig as indicated by the red

 line in the illustration.getPopulatedConfigForm